CUSTOMER COMPLIMENTS, COMMENTS AND COMPLAINTS POLICY

 All complaints are taken very seriously.
 A letter acknowledging your complaint will be sent within 5 working days of receipt, and you will be advised of any outcome following the investigation of your complaint within 28 working days.

-In the first instance, please speak to the Operations Director.
-Or, if you prefer, please write to.
+In the first instance, please speak to a member of Staff.
+However if this is not a suitable option, you can either email firstname.lastname@example.org or write to.

 Portull Training Services Ltd